Stichting Foundation Saidia Kwale

 Waterdam in Kasemeni

-Dispensary Kasemeni
+Dispensary Kasemeni (second phase)

 In Kasemeni and surroundings there were no medical facilities.
 The nearest care post was a day’s walk away.
 Partly because of this, in recent years people died due to problems with childbirth, typhoid and malaria and snake bites.
 Deaths that could have been prevented with (simple) medical help.